These creamy peanut miso noodles with shiitake mushrooms are enveloped in a rich coconut milk sauce. Ready in 30 minutes.

 - 2 tablespoons natural peanut butter

-- 1 tablespoon soy sauce or tamari
+- 1 tablespoon soy sauce

-- 1 tablespoon fresh lime juice
+- 1 tablespoon fresh lemon or lime juice

-- 2 teaspoons Thai red curry paste
+- 1 to 3 teaspoons Thai red curry paste, to taste*

-- Sesame seeds, to serve
+- Sesame seeds, for serving (optional)

 - Serving Size: 1/4 of the recipe